artyrambles/rmmz/README.md

 **Another example:** "Heal Over Time, Follower Vehicles, Post Battle Common Events plugins by Arty"

-My RMMZ plugins are released under the GNU Public License.
+My RMMZ plugins are released under the GNU General Public License.
 You can use, share and modify them, but you cannot re-release them or modified versions of them as closed source/paid plugins.